curv3d/curv/docs/language/Statements.rst

 ---------------
 There are 3 kinds of statements:

-Element generators (found in list constructors)
+Value generators (found in list constructors)
-  An element generator generates a sequence of 0 or more values, which are added to the list under construction.
+  A value generator generates a sequence of 0 or more values, which are added to the list under construction.
   See: `Lists`_.
 Field generators (found in record constructors)